 She is keen to attend community events that could benefit from her attending.

 Contact; elizabeth.owens@pembrokeshire.gov.uk

-Sea Changers Coastal Fountain Fund has been set up to support the installation of water bottle refill stations on beaches around the UK.
-The sum of £2k per station is available and multiple stations can be applied for.
-The application deadline is 28th February 2020.
-See www.sea-changers.org

 Take Me Too!
 This project matches people who need a lift with people going that way anyway.
 See www.takemetoo.org.uk or call 01 437 775 033.
 Drivers can sign up to take part.

-Re Council Audits.
-The Auditor General for Wales has issued a consultation regarding future audits.
-From 2020-21 onwards, The Audit Office propose a three-year audit programme which is designed to meet statutory responsibilities while providing a sufficient level of audit assurance at a reasonable cost.

 The Replacement Pembrokeshire County Council Local Development Plan (LDP 2) has been extended by a week, to 18th March 2020 at 4.30pm.